davebyrne222/silt-server/readme.md

 - SERVER_ADDR_PORT="8081"
 - SERVER_RELOAD="True"

+[!NOTE]
-[^1]: If running locally, this should be set to the username set when creating the PostgresDB.
+\*: If running locally, this should be set to the username set when creating the PostgresDB.
 If running with Docker, this can be any username you wish

 # Usage